Skip to content

 • A registry of named agents that can find each other by capability.

-• Durable messaging with replayable session transcripts (write-ahead log).
+• Durable messaging with replayable channel transcripts (write-ahead log).

 • Governance: per-agent rules (access, rate, inbox, limits), per-adapter expectations, and a hub-side audit log.